nigamsakshi2502/HeroSolutions-AI/Challenge5.md

 <li>Kindly ensure that the application works fine so far.</li>
 <li>We are going to build the Legal Document Verification in the same application</li>
 <h3>Code Summary</h3>
 <p>Legal Document Verification has two parts.
 The first part is OCR (Optical Character Recognizer), its an API which is created by us using Azure Custom Vision.
-It is used for finding the character for a given document or an images.
+It is used for finding the character for a given document or an image.
 Using OCR, we can get the text from the input(document/image)</p>
 <p>After getting all the text from the OCR, we need to do the Automatic Keyword Extraction using Microsoft LUIS.</p>
 <p>This application has the DocumentVerificationHandler.cs file, which is used to implement all the functionalities.The Facade.cs file is used as an intermediator between HomeController and DocumentVerificationHandler files.</p>&nbsp;
 <h3>Invoke the Quality Controller Check API</h3>